demmings/demmings.github.io/docs/notes/cachefinance.markdown

 ## About

 * A new custom function written in Javascript for use in Google Sheets.
-* Add one file into your App Script and the function is immediately available.
+* Used in conjunction with GOOGLEFINANCE() and sheets cache, so that valid results are always available.

 ## Purpose